 Verify if there are any product updates using the ColdFusion Administrator (Server Update > Update).
 The updates can include hot fixes and security hot fixes for ColdFusion 10.

 The Updates page has the following options:

-- Available updates: Click Check for Updates to see if any updates are available for installation.
-With ColdFusion 10, you can receive a notification when a new hot fix is available for download by subscribing to RSS feeds using the following URL: http://www.adobe.com/support/coldfusion/downloads_updates.html.
+• Available updates: Click Check for Updates to see if any updates are available for installation.

+With ColdFusion 10, you can receive a notification when a new hot fix is available for download by subscribing to RSS feeds using the following URL:

+www.adobe.com/go/coldfusion-updates

 For a multi-server setup, when you apply the updates from the main instance, you have option to select all local instances to which you may opt to apply hot fix.
 By default, update applies only to the main instance.

 If you apply the updates from a newly created local instance, the hot fix is applied only to that specific instance.
 You have to apply the hot fix to other instances from the main instance or individually from each instance.
 Before the update, the main ColdFusion instance automatically stops.
-But you have to manually stop all other instances (for which you want to apply the updates). - Download: Downloads and places the file in <cf_home>/hf-updates/ for later installation.
+But you have to manually stop all other instances (for which you want to apply the updates).